Jollerprutt/proxmox-node/README.md

 >  **Build A**
 >
 >  *  Synology DS1515+ with 16Gb RAM amd 4x LAN Intel NICs.
->  *  Qotom Mini PC Q500G6-S05 with 16Gb RAM and 6x LAN Intel NIC;
+>  *  Qotom Mini PC Q500G6-S05 with 16Gb RAM and 6x LAN Intel NIC (primary host);
->  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC; and,
+>  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC (secondary host); and,
 >  *  Ubiquiti Network Switches.
 >
 >  **Build B**
 >
->  *  Homelab PC Server installed with 32Gb Ram and PCIe Intel I350-T4 (4x LAN) / Intel I350-T2 (2 LAN) NIC; OR
+>  *  Homelab PC Server installed with 32Gb Ram and PCIe Intel I350-T4 (4x LAN) / Intel I350-T2 (2 LAN) NIC (primary host);
->  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC; and,
+>  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC (secondary host); and,
 >  *  Ubiquiti Network Switches.

-Because I had a pre-existing Synology NAS as my file server, **Build A** route, I have chosen low wattage power efficiency for all my Proxmox hardware.
+Because I had a pre-existing Synology NAS as my file server, the **Build A** route, I have chosen low wattage power efficiency for all my Proxmox hardware.
 The Qotom Mini PC Q500G6-S05 and Intel NUC's are both low wattage at 15W TDP, Intel CPU's with 2x core / 4x thread Intel CPUs, support for Intel AES-NI instruction sets (for OpenVPN which is single threaded only), all have OEM Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
 Each node is installed with a minimum of 16Gb of RAM.

 Personally I prefer the **Build B** route.
 Its much more cost effective to build a Homelab PC Server with a Intel Corporation I350 network card (4x LAN NIC's) to function as your primary Proxmox host, Pfsense OpenVPN gateway router and NAS file server.
 The upside is you are not limited by CPU choice and installed memory capacity.
 You can use either Intel or AMD CPU's BUT I recommend you always install a genuine Intel PCIe network card like a Intel Corporation I350 (Intel-I350-T4 or Intel-I350-T2).